 Editing Shared ActiveWords files requires Advanced Options.
 To turn on Advanced Options, check the box next to "Show advanced tools and options" in the Preference tab of the Options dialog.

-Right click on the Floating Icon and select “Advanced>Open database.”
+- Right click on the Floating Icon and select "Advanced>Exit external database."

-Right click on the Floating Icon, select License, then click Deactivate.
+- Right click on the Floating Icon and select Exit when finished editing.

 Upon exiting, the existing Shared ActiveWords file is over written at its network location.
 Shared ActiveWords are then automatically updated on each ActiveWords client having that Shared ActiveWords file assignment.
 The administrators personal ActiveWords data file is then loaded when ActiveWords is started on the administrator's machine.